-Trenchless Pipe Lining
+Why Is Trenchless Pipe Lining Installation The Better Option?

-Trenchless requires very little excavation.
+Trenchless pipe lining requires very little excavation.
 Traditional sewer line repair involves digging massive amounts of dirt and concrete even when the affected section is relatively small.
 Additionally, these repairs cost more because of the equipment and manpower used.
-Trenchless rehabilitation and installation is the better choice because it’s a less invasive process that requires less time on the job and very little disturbance to your yard or driveway.
+Trenchless installation is the better choice because it’s a less invasive process that requires less time on the job and very little disturbance to your yard or driveway.

-Trenchless Pipe Lining Techniques and process
+How Does Trenchless Pipe Lining Work?

 The most common failures are corrosion and tree roots growing into the pipe.
 Oxygen, metal, water, and minerals chemically react, causing a buildup called scaling, a mound of corrosion where minerals turn into acids that eat away at the pipe.